11 plus Creative Writing

 - The work is precise and simple

 The tutors can only give necessary guidelines for the children on how to carry out creative Writing.
-They cannot help in making your child start writing scripts and check for reviews.
-The child himself should start building the features needed for it like developing sufficiently wide vocabulary and improving style.
+They cannot help in making your child start writing scripts and checking for reviews.
+The child himself should start building the features needed for it, like developing a sufficiently wide vocabulary and improving his style.

-For this, self-practice and revision is a must.
-It is a good idea to revise for each different type of question which may occur in a creative writing task.
+For this, self-practice and revision are a must.
+It is a good idea to revise for each different type of question that may occur in a creative writing task.
 Key things to remember while practising include grammar, punctuation and sentence structure.

 After writing a piece, a couple of days later, revisit it and think about how to improvise it.
 This process of self-criticism and correction allows children to develop their skills naturally.

-At 11PluseHelp, we have many synonyms, antonyms, and spelling tests to improve children vocabulary and spelling skills.
+At 11PluseHelp, we have many synonyms, antonyms, and spelling tests to improve children’s vocabulary and spelling skills.
 Vocabulary learning is made easy with all-new Vocabulary My Flash Cards at 11PluseHelp.

 Using Creative Writing Blog, the child can upload a creative writing piece.
-We publish the best Creative Writing pieces in our blog.
-This’ll encourage children to write a creative writing piece and improve writing skills.
+We publish the best Creative Writing pieces on our blog.
+This’ll encourage children to write a creative writing piece and improve their writing skills.

-You can access 11 Plus FREE Papers by visiting below link:
+You can access 11 Plus FREE Papers by visiting the below link:

-You can access 11 Plus FREE Sample Papers by visiting below link:
+You can access 11 Plus FREE Sample Papers by visiting the below link:

 11 Plus complete solution features: